ArcBlock/forge-cli/README.md

-  -V, --version                          output the version number -v, --verbose                          Output runtime info when execute subcommand, useful for debug -c, --chain-name <chainName>           Execute command use specific chain -f, --config-path <path>               Forge config used when starting forge node and initializing gRPC clients -r, --npmRegistry <registry>           Specify a custom npm registry -y, --yes                              Assume that the answer to any confirmation question is yes -d, --defaults                         Run command using default values for all questions
+  -V, --version                          output the version number -v, --verbose                          Output runtime info when execute subcommand, useful for debug -c, --chain-name <chainName>           Execute command use specific chain -i, --config-path <path>               Forge config used when starting forge node and initializing gRPC clients -r, --npmRegistry <registry>           Specify a custom npm registry -y, --yes                              Assume that the answer to any confirmation question is yes -d, --defaults                         Run command using default values for all questions